LuciaRavazzi/LuciaRavazzi/README.md

 👋 Hi, I’m @LuciaRavazzi. <br>
 👀 I’m 25 years old and I live in Italy. <br>
-🏢 I’m graduated in physics and now, I'm attenting a Master degree in Data Science. <br>
+🏢 I’m graduated in physics and Data Science. <br>

 📫 How to reach me? <br>
  Contact me on: <br>